CK-Build/CK-Build-StackDoc/README.md

 - ✔️Generate ToC
 - ✔️Generate ToC relative to each page
 - 🗑️Transformers idempotent => Tests several runs of the same one, then all in different orders
-- Support github branches link
+- ✔️Support github branches link
+- Support gitlab
+- Support Multi-parts branches
 - Copy internal targeted files (img and cs code)
 - ✔️Check url availability
 - ✔️A link to a directory should look for a README.md (or index)